Julio Cortázar

-Julio Florencio Cortázar (26 August 1914 – 12 February 1984; /es-419/) was an Argentine and naturalised French novelist, short story writer, poet, essayist, and translator.
+Julio Florencio Cortázar (/es-419/; 26 August 1914 – 12 February 1984) was an Argentine and naturalised French novelist, short story writer, poet, essayist, and translator.
 Known as one of the founders of the Latin American Boom, Cortázar influenced an entire generation of Spanish-speaking readers and writers in America and Europe.

-He is considered to be one of the most innovative and original authors of his time, a master of history, poetic prose, and short stories as well as the author of many groundbreaking novels, a prolific author who inaugurated a new way of making literature in the Hispanic world by breaking classical molds.
-He is perhaps best known as the author of multiple narratives that attempt to defy the temporal linearity of traditional literature.

 Cortázar lived his childhood, adolescence, and incipient maturity in Argentina.
 In 1951, he settled in France for what would prove to be more than three decades.
 However, he also lived in Italy, Spain, and Switzerland.

+Biography

 Julio Cortázar at two years of age (Switzerland; 1916).

 Early life

 Julio Cortázar was born on 26 August 1914, in Ixelles, a municipality of Brussels, Belgium.
 According to biographer Miguel Herráez, his parents, Julio José Cortázar and María Herminia Descotte, were Argentine citizens, and his father was attached to the Argentine diplomatic service in Belgium.

 At the time of Cortázar's birth, Belgium was occupied by the German troops of Kaiser Wilhelm II.
 After German troops arrived in Belgium, Cortázar and his family moved to Zürich where María Herminia's parents, Victoria Gabel and Louis Descotte (a French national), were waiting in neutral territory.
 The family group spent the next two years in Switzerland, first in Zürich, then Geneva, before moving for a short period to Barcelona.
 The Cortázars settled outside of Buenos Aires by the end of 1919.

 Cortázar's father left when Julio was six, and the family had no further contact with him.
 Cortázar spent most of his childhood in Banfield, a suburb south of Buenos Aires, with his mother and younger sister.
 The home in Banfield, with its backyard, was a source of inspiration for some of his stories.
 Despite this, in a letter to Graciela M. de Solá on 4 December 1963, he described this period of his life as "full of servitude, excessive touchiness, terrible and frequent sadness."
 He was a sickly child and spent much of his childhood in bed reading.
 His mother, who spoke several languages and was a great reader herself, introduced her son to the works of Jules Verne, whom Cortázar admired for the rest of his life.
 In the magazine Plural (issue 44, Mexico City, May 1975) he wrote: "I spent my childhood in a haze full of goblins and elves, with a sense of space and time that was different from everybody else's".